-The estimated cost of the proposed cleanup plan is \$17.3 million.
-The proposed cleanup plan offers the necessary protection for a cost in the moderate-to-high range among the considered alterna-
+The estimated cost of the proposed cleanup plan would be determined upon review of contractor bids.
+The proposed cleanup plan offers the necessary protection for a projected cost likely in the moderate-to-high range among the considered alternatives.
+A summary of the costs estimated for each of the twelve alternatives is shown in Figure 10.